Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Morphogenetic Expansion Mapping vs Optimised Smart Cities Design.md

 ## Morphogenetic Cities Expansion
 ### Where?
 **In which areas does it make the most sense to model current expansion patterns?**
-- Areas where the dataset is widely accessibile
+- Areas where the dataset is widely accessible
 - Areas where nobody has previously modelled, or the results were flawed (could deliberately pick somewhere with low resolution findings to demonstrate the application of different models)
 - Areas where urban expansion is occurring at the greatest rate
 - Areas that are most heavily under-investigated
 - The UK, where we understand regulation and have access to a greater variety in stakeholders
 #### Areas Explored by Other Papers

 ### Existing Research
 #### Limitations